“Panda, please could you stop the car?”

 Instead of taking the usual Bhutan-visitor route of heading to the western part (Paro, Thimphu, Punakha) of Bhutan, our mission this time was to explore Eastern Bhutan.
 From Samdrup Jongkhar, we’ll start a 10-day road trip covering the districts of Trashigang, Trashiyangtse, and Mongar, before heading into Bumthang (central Bhutan), and then leaving Bhutan from Paro (western Bhutan).

 Bhutan’s oldest town – Samdrup Jongkhar (south-eastern Bhutan), is home to a border checkpoint between Guwahati (India) and Bhutan.
 (Indian nationals are prohibited from using this border to enter Bhutan.)
-Our group crossed the borders with no hassle, and stepped into Bhutan via this little town.
+Our group crossed the borders from India into Bhutan with no hassle.

 We’re driving 180km to Trashigang

 On our second morning in Bhutan, the very first leg of our road-trip involved an estimated 7 hours of driving, to get to Trashigang.
-This drive was our first preview of misty mountain views, and the most scenic of pit-stops you get from visiting eastern Bhutan.
+This drive was our first preview of misty mountain views, and the most scenic of pit-stops that one gets from visiting eastern Bhutan.

 (To give you perspective, the road distance from Singapore to Kuala Lumpur in Malaysia is about 355km and takes approximately 4~5.5 hours.
 Read on to find out how long we took to cover this 180km of mountain roads in Bhutan.)

-As we were to find out eventually, it would prove to be hard to leave many spots on our Eastern Bhutan road trip.
+As we were to find out eventually, it would prove to be difficult to leave many spots on our Eastern Bhutan road trip.

-By late afternoon, the setting sun was threatening the last of light, temperature dipping fast.
-Again, Panda stopped along the road for us to take a break.
-Testament to Bhutanese hospitality, our thoughtful tour-guide (Ugyen Tshewang) and Panda whipped out a large bamboo tote, filled with snacks and everything ready to make hot cups of tea for us.
-We’ll pause for a little picnic!
+By late afternoon, the setting sun was threatening the last of daylight, temperature dipping fast.
+Panda stopped along the road.
+Testament to Bhutanese hospitality, our thoughtful Bhutanese tour guide (Ugyen Tshewang) and Panda (both from Druk Asia) whipped out a large bamboo tote, filled with snacks and everything ready to make hot cups of tea for us.
+We’ll pause for a little picnic break!

 How fitting to be drinking piping hot Earl Grey Buddha tea in Bhutan!